smallbasic/smallbasic.github.io/_build/pages/vade_structure.markdown

 to them.

 The keyword is used to define variables &raquo;attached&laquo; to a routine.
-The variables come into existance the minute the routine is invoked, and they're deleted again as soon as the routine is terminated.
+The variables come into existence the minute the routine is invoked, and they're deleted again as soon as the routine is terminated.
 If a local variable (or a routine parameter) has the same name as variable previously defined (in the main program or a routine which called the